 Jayne F. Knott, Ph.D. and Andrew M. Knott work individually or in partnership with colleagues and other small businesses to service the needs of our clients in a professional and timely manner.

 Dr. Knott is currently a research associate at the University of Massachusetts - Boston, School for the Environment researching the effects of climate change on groundwater systems in the greater Boston area with implications for drinking water supplies, natural resources, and coastal infrastructure.
-She is also working with a team of academics, community planners, state agencies, and municipalities on a groundwater model to assess the impacts of sea-level-rise-induced groundwater rise and saltwater intrusion on drinking water supplies, and groundwater contamination from on-site septic systems in a coastal community in New Hampshire.
-She collaborates with researchers from the Northeast Region in the Infrastructure and Climate Network (ICNet) and globally with ICNet Global.
+She recently has worked with a team of academics, community planners, and state and municipal decision makers on a groundwater model to assess the impacts of sea-level-rise-induced groundwater rise and saltwater intrusion on drinking water supplies and contamination from on-site septic systems in a Durham in New Hampshire.
+Dr. Knott is currently working with scientists, engineers, and planners on a NOAA Effects of Sea Level Rise Transportation project in New Hampshire and Alabama.
+She frequently collaborates with researchers from the Northeast Region in the Infrastructure and Climate Network (ICNet) and globally with ICNet Global.

 JAYNE'S OTHER EXPERIENCE